 What are examples of other subtractions from income?

-SC ABLE Savings Account: You can subtract 100% of any contributions made to an ABLE savings account, subject to program limitations, during 2018.
+Palmetto ABLE Savings Account: You can subtract 100% of any contributions made to a Palmetto ABLE savings account, subject to program limitations, during 2020.

 Net Operating Loss: South Carolina net operating loss that is larger than the federal amount is a subtraction.
 In no event is the same loss to be deducted more than once.
 Attach your own worksheet or keep with your tax records.
 No carryback losses are allowed.